Another Word For SUPPORT

 bolster

-Noun : A large cushion or pillow.
+Noun : A large cushion or pillow, usually cylindrical in shape.

 accompaniment